 Blisters, sunburn, and aching muscles can dampen your spirits if you’re not careful.
 Be prepared for the highs and lows of the Santiago de Compostela pilgrimage with these simple but essential items to keep you healthy on the trail.

-- Sunscreen – The sun can be roasting during the summer, so make sure you bring sunscreen that provides your skin with adequate protection.
+- Sunscreen – The sun can be roasting during the summer, so make sure you bring sunscreen that provides adequate protection for your skin.

 - Plasters – Blisters, cuts, and bruises are all part of the Camino experience.
 While you don’t really need a full first aid kit, we’d advise bringing a selection of plasters with you, and in particular, some Compeed plasters.